Skip to Section

 For those who are looking to push the envelope, there are a number of more advanced, experimental intervalometers on the market today.
-These are going to cost you a pretty penny, but they are also going to include more functionality than just about any other class of controller.
+These are going to cost you a pretty penny, but they are also going to include more functionality than just about any other class of Intervalometer.
 This commonly includes things like advanced timing settings, full HDR support for bracketing, mirror-up delay (which increases sharpness), and time-ramping functionality.
 That last one is key, as it’s all but a requirement to create what many believe to be one of the most challenging sequences in time-lapse photography; a day to night (or night to day) transition.

 Works with: Versions available for Canon, Nikon, Sony, Olympus/Panasonic, and Fujifilm!

 If there’s one corner of the internet that has consistently surprised and delighted us over the years, its the DIY community.
-This group of tinkerers, innovators, and people with lots of time on their hands have come up with a homebrew solution for just about everything under the sun, and as it turns out, time-lapse controller units are no exception.
+This group of tinkerers, innovators, and people with lots of time on their hands have come up with a homebrew solution for just about everything under the sun, and as it turns out, time-lapse Intervalometer units are no exception.
 Here are a few of our favorite projects we’ve seen across the web:

 2022 edit: This one recently became unavailable, will leave here in case it comes back online: http://cms.diodenring.de/en/electronic/mikroIntervalometer/82-intervalltimerv2